 NORFOLK – Surrounded by his loving wife and children, Howard Lloyd Despaw, 82, of South Main Street, passed away Saturday afternoon, January 18, 2020 after a brief illness.

-To plant a memorial tree in honor of Howard L. Despaw, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Howard L. Despaw, please visit our Heartfelt Sympathies Store.

 Howard was born May 2, 1937 in Norfolk, the son of the late Howard G. and Margaret (Donie) Despaw.
 He attended Norfolk schools.
 On August 31, 1956, he entered the US Army, serving during the Korean War with the Artillary Division and honorably discharged in 1962.
 On November 28, 1959, he married Sylvia Ann Davis at St. John’s Church.
 On Thanksgiving Day 2019, they celebrated their 60th wedding anniversary.

 Howard worked for a time at the Norfolk Paper Mill, before going work at Kraft Foods in Canton where he was a cheesemaker.
 He retired in 1998 after 29 years of service.
 He was currently a 40-year member of the Norfolk American Legion Post 925, Gerald R. Roy AMVETS Post 4, VFW Post 1143; and a Life Member of the Korean War Veterans Association Chapter 284, where he served as their treasurer for 13 years.
 He was also a past member of the Norfolk Volunteer Fire Department, where he was recently honored for his years of service.
 Over the past three years, he has become a member with 3 Senior Clubs, Norwood Golden Agers, Norfolk Jolly Agers, and most of all Massena Senior Citizens.
 Since his retirement, he has enjoyed many events including trips, dances, and dinners.